Montana/manifest/README.md

 ### Why I use cron jobs

 For a build like this, the `cron` and at a services level, it can enable programmers to schedule tasks to run at a specific time in the future.
 You can think of it as setting a coffee maker.
 The at service specifies a one-time task that runs at a certain time.
-The `cron` service can schedule tasks on a repetitive basis and in rapid succession, such as daily, weekly, or monthly tasks that involve almost anything:
+The `cron` service can schedule tasks on a repetitive basis and in rapid succession, such as daily, weekly, or monthly tasks that involve almost anything.

 You'll see some of these `dcrons` around, you'll start why I _personally_ use them.
 They are _NOT_ for everybody.
-I made a table of the most common scheduler type crons:
+I made a table of the most common scheduler type crons.
+You can get a better idea on how to write them and implement them by looking at my [cron_table.sh](cron_table.sh):

 | Version          | Edit crontab | Remove crontab       | New crontab   | List cron-jobs |
 |------------------|--------------|----------------------|---------------|----------------|